Sales Performance Metrics

 What Are Sales Performance Metrics?

-Sales performance metrics are the KPIs you track to understand the efficiency and effectiveness of your AEs and SDRs.
+Sales performance metrics are the KPIs you track to understand the efficiency and effectiveness of your account executives and sales development representatives.
 These metrics will give you a clear view of three high-level concerns — how your pipeline is growing over time, how well you’re tracking to top-line forecasts, and how efficiently your team is closing deals.

 So much of what makes a great salesperson comes down to intuition.
 But that doesn’t mean you can base your overarching sales strategy on intuition.